 GID BIO is focused on using a data-driven approach when introducing cellular medicine therapies.
-Our team has worked with the FDA to approve the design and development of controlled clinical studies.
-In an FDA-approved, multi-site, randomized, placebo-controlled Phase IIb clinical trial measuring the safety and efficacy of our SVF-2 device and point-of-care (POC) therapy to treat knee osteoarthritis (OA), results at one year showed that 88 percent of subjects responded greater than placebo with a median 87 percent improvement in pain, stiffness and function.
+Our team has worked with the FDA to make sure the design and development of controlled clinical studies is compliant with their regulations.
+In an FDA compliant, multi-site, randomized, placebo-controlled Phase IIb clinical trial measuring the safety and efficacy of our SVF-2 device and point-of-care (POC) therapy to treat knee osteoarthritis (OA), results at one year showed that 88 percent of subjects responded greater than placebo with a median 87 percent improvement in pain, stiffness and function.
 At two years, no serious or device-related adverse events occurred.

 The SVF-2, a single-use device, could become the first to be used with minimally invasive cellular implant therapy to treat pain and function associated with osteoarthritis of the knee, a leading cause of disability in the United States, affecting 14 million US adults.

 The minimally invasive, 120-minute procedure requires no joint surgery, no general anesthetic, no post-procedure physical therapy, and no drugs for osteoarthritic pain or potentially addictive opioid-based pain medications.

 The American Medical Association (AMA) granted GID two new Category III CPT codes for the SVF-2 device and therapy, setting the stage for a national reimbursement strategy.
 The cost of a cellular implant procedure is expected to be a fraction of the cost of total knee replacement surgery.